The Broader Landscape of Robustness in Algorithmic Statistics: Acknowledgments

 \section{Acknowledgments}

-GK would like to thank Gavin Brown, Yeshwanth Cherapanamjeri, Samuel B.\ Hopkins, Mahbod Majid, Argyris Mouzakis, and Lydia Zakynthinou for their helpful comments while writing this article.
+GK would like to thank Gavin Brown, Yeshwanth Cherapanamjeri, Samuel B.\ Hopkins, Mahbod Majid, Argyris Mouzakis, Lydia Zakynthinou, and the anonymous reviewers for their helpful comments while writing this article.
 GK is supported by a Canada CIFAR AI Chair, an NSERC Discovery Grant, and an unrestricted gift from Google.